Professor, Graduate School of Leadership and Innovation, Shizenkan University

 Our Response to the Third-Party Opinion on Our Sustainability Report

-As to the four focus themes you have raised in your advice, we will tackle these themes while deepening dialogue with our stakeholders and sharing issues with society.
+As to the four themes you have raised in your advice, we will take the following steps:

 Yusuke Shirai, General Manager, Corporate Planning Department